 (iii.) a major of eight units from the Bachelor of Commerce (48 points):*

 (iv.) additional units from the Faculty in the Bachelor of Commerce at the Clayton campus to reach the required minimum of 24 units

 (b.) a major of eight units from the Bachelor of Economics (48 points):*

 * Note: Depending on the major chosen, one or more of the units in the major may have already been studied as part of the group of common core units - where this is the case, students will complete additional unit/s as detailed below.

-(c.) eight open electives (48 points) which may be taken from:
+(c.) eight free electives** (48 points) which may be chosen:

-Elective units can be identified using the [http;//www.monash.edu.au/pubs/handbooks/units/search browse units tool] in the current edition of the handbook.
+Elective units can be identified using the browse units toolbrowse units tool (http://www.monash.edu.au/pubs/handbooks/units/search) in the current edition of the handbook.
 The level of the unit is indicated by the first number in the unit code; undergraduate units are those that commence with the numbers 1-3.

 Additional degree requirements:

 Students can also complete the following recommended additional major by using their 48 points of open electives:

 Bachelor of Economics